Empowering Voices in Core Outcome Set Development in Rheumatology

 By joining OMERACT, you’re becoming part of a vibrant international network working to ensure research truly reflects what matters most to patients.

-OMERACT PRP Support Team
+OMERACT PRP Advisory Council

 This guide is for people who are interested in getting involved with OMERACT as a Patient Research Partner (PRP).
 It answers common questions from people who are new to OMERACT and explains what to expect when you join.
 Topics covered include: